alexholcombe/brms_psychometric_variableGuessRate_lapseRate/docs/index.md

 I'm thinking that creating unmodeled dispersion by adding back in the target penalty will make sigma be estimated too shallow.
 Yes, that was it! [logSigma_plus_lapse_unmodeled_dispersion](logSigma_wrong_minimal_example/logSigma_plus_lapse_unmodeled_dispersion.html)

+Hopefully modeling effect of target will restore correct sigma estimation.

 ## Why do CIs for parameters whose true value is exactly zero never range below zero?

 [CIs of estimates stop short at zero](why_do_CIs_not_range_below_zero/CIs_not_below_zero_advanced_model_recovery.html)